ricardoapl/ricardoapl.github.io/_drafts/hack-the-box-nibbles.markdown

 Enter the following command into the terminal to perform XYZ:

 ```
-$ gobuster dir -u 10.10.10.75/nibbleblog -w ../tools/danielmiessler/SecLists/Discovery/Web-Content/common.txt
+$ gobuster dir -u 10.10.10.75/nibbleblog -w ./common.txt
 ```

 The preceding command consists of the following elements:

 - `gobuster` is the command name.
-- `dir` enables directory/file enumeration mode.
+- `dir` is the mode to perform directory/file enumeration.
-- `-u` is the flag ... the target URL.
+- `-u` is the flag to specify the target URL.
-- `10.10.10.75/nibbleblog` specifies the target URL.
+- `10.10.10.75/nibbleblog` is the target URL.
-- `-w` is the flag ... path to the wordlist.
+- `-w` is the flag to specify the path to the wordlist.
-- `danielmiessler/SecLists/Discovery/Web-Content/common.txt` specifies the path to the wordlist.
+- `./common.txt` is the path to the [common.txt](https://github.com/danielmiessler/SecLists/blob/master/Discovery/Web-Content/common.txt) wordlist from SecLists/Discovery/Web-Content.

 The output is similar to the following: